-The Daily Mail and several local news outlets picked up on a sketch supposedly drawn by the said ten-year-old depicting scenes of prostitution, violence and—god forbid—PUBLIC URINATION that he can see from his bedroom window.
-It's been dubbed the "Sketch of Shame" and has local commenters arguing about whether Bournemouth is still a chocolate box country town or it has suddenly morphed into Sodom-and-Gomorrah-on-the-Sea.
+Think of a crime-riddled urban ghetto and what place comes to mind?
+Harlem?
+Detroit?
+The favelas of Rio?
+Well, apparently you can now add the Dorset town of Boscombe to that list.
+The Daily Mail and several local news outlets have picked up on a sketch supposedly drawn by a ten-year-old boy of the scenes of prostitution, violence and – god forbid – PUBLIC URINATION that he can see from his bedroom window.
+It's been dubbed the "Sketch of Shame" and has local commenters arguing about whether Bournemouth is still a chocolate box country town or has suddenly morphed into Sodom-and-Gomorrah-on-Sea.

-I got in touch with the news agency that syndicated the story and asked one of the guys in their newsroom how they came across it.
-It turns out the picture didn't just show up one day in the mail.
-Apparently, a journalist was chatting with a mother, whose house overlooks the dreaded Churchill Gardens area, and she gave him her son's drawing.
-I don't know if I was speaking to the hack that launched this thing into the zeitgeist, but I asked someone at the Bournemouth Echo if he thought the drawing was a fair representation of Boscombe.
-His response was "Oh, definitely."
+I got in touch with the news agency that syndicated the story.
+I asked one of the guys on the newsdesk how they came across it, and it turns out it didn't just show up one day in the post.
+Apparently, a journalist got chatting to a mother whose house overlooks the dreaded Churchill Gardens area, and she gave him the drawing that her son had done.
+I don't know if I was speaking to the hack that launched it into the zeitgeist, but I asked someone at the Bournemouth Echo if he thought the drawing was a fair representation of Boscombe, and his response was "Oh, definitely."

-Granted, the last time we heard from Bournemouth, a 30-strong group of homeless people were marauding through the town center high on 2C-B, but I'm not so sure I believe this story.
-Unfortunately its protagonists remain anonymous (presumably out of fear of reprisals from the notoriously violent cartoon stick-man gang), so it's impossible for me to turn my doubts into allegations that are leveled at anyone in particular.
-Instead, I'm going to lay them out here.
+Granted, the last time we heard from Bournemouth, a 30-strong group of homeless people were marauding through the town centre high on 2C-B, but I'm not so sure I believe this story.
+Unfortunately its protagonists remain anonymous (presumably out of fear of reprisals from the notoriously violent cartoon stick-man gang), so it's impossible for me to turn my doubts into allegations that are levelled at anyone in particular.
+So instead, I'm going to lay them out here.

 Doubt #1: The Note in the Garter

-OK.
-Maybe the kid has seen a few too many Lil Jon videos on MTV, while he's been sheltered away from the depravity going on outside his doorstep.
-But that's a pretty niche part of stripper culture for a ten-year-old to pick up.
-So unless the lil' squirt has been borrowing his brother's ID and hitting the titty bar, I can't see why he would think to draw it.
-Also, she's supposedly a prostitute not a stripper, who peddles pussy in a park just outside of suburban Bournemouth for fuck's sake.
+OK, maybe the kid has seen a few too many Lil Jon videos on MTV Base whilst he's been sheltering away from the depravity going on outside his doorstep.
+But that's a pretty niche part of stripper culture for a ten-year-old to pick up on.
+So unless the lil' squirt has been borrowing his brother's ID and hitting Spearmint Rhino, I can't see why he would think to draw that.
+Also, she's supposedly a prostitute not a stripper, and one who plies her trade in a park just outside Bournemouth, FFS.
 Unless prostitution is so rife in Boscombe that the hookers there feel comfortable wandering the streets wearing nothing but money-filled underwear, I think Daddy may have had a helping hand in this addition.

 Doubt #2: The Phallic Detail

 I don't want to be crude here, but just look at the cock on the top right.
 That's not a willy cheekily etched into a school desk with a protractor.
 That's a full-on, high-def porno cock.
-It's got the kind of testicles you only see on YouPorn, it's circumcised, and hands are being used to control it.
-Any man who's ever used the urinals at a Chuck E. Cheese will know that kids don't control their urine flow.
+It's got the kind of testicles you only see on Safari, it's circumcised, and hands are being used to control it.
+Any man who's ever used the urinals at a Harvester will know that kids don't control their urine flow.
 Again, I can't help but think this has been ghost-drawn.

 Doubt #3: The Self-Portrait

-Presumably the helpless-looking child in a rather skimpy pair of shorts on the left is meant to be the ten-year-old artist looking into the piss-soaked abyss in front of him.
+Presumably the helpless looking child in a rather skimpy pair of shorts on the left is meant to be the ten-year-old artist looking into the piss-soaked abyss in front of him.
 But why would a kid draw such a picture from a third-person perspective?
 It's because he didn't draw it.
-If you give a ten-year-old a pencil and paper and tell them to knock out a drawing of themselves, they won't portray themselves as a whimpering coward.
-They see themselves as hyper-cool Bart Simpson-types, capable of fighting off bad guys with water-bombs and a backwards baseball cap.
+If you give a ten-year-old a pencil and paper and tell them to knock out a drawing of themselves, they won't portray themselves as a whimpering coward in their pants.
+They tend to see themselves as hyper-cool Bart Simpson-types, capable of fighting off bad guys with water-bombs and a backwards baseball cap.
 They will invariably have a skateboard or a football.
-This is clearly an adult's idea of what a child looks like, however, inaccurate that may be.
+This is clearly an adult's idea of what a child looks like, however inaccurate that may be.